Adam Duvall Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 11th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 11th in the league.

-- The Yankees have a 3.57 team ERA that ranks fourth across all league pitching staffs.
+- The Yankees' 3.71 team ERA ranks fourth among all MLB pitching staffs.

-- The Yankees rank 15th in baseball in home runs given up (77 total, 1.1 per game).
+- The Yankees rank 17th in baseball in home runs allowed (79 total, 1.1 per game).

-- In his most recent time out on Saturday, the righty threw six innings against the Boston Red Sox, giving up one earned run while surrendering six hits.
+- In his most recent appearance on Sunday, the right-hander threw 5 1/3 innings against the Boston Red Sox, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.